Our World ARC... interrupted by Covid-19

 Quo vadis little Hallberg?

 August 2020 saw us in Papeete weighing up the several options available to us for how to continue on our own after the interruption and death of the 2020/21 World ARC (which to all intents and purposes has been put to bed by the World Cruising Club in Cowes (U.K.)).
 We had watched a lot of World ARC boats leaving Tahiti to go cruising locally.
-Some intrepid participants had headed off to Hawai and even Alaska; one boat made it to Australia; another to Singapore and another one to South Africa.
-Having done our trip with the Aranui 5 and having met with and spoken to the local population about their fears of hosting external visitors, we felt it was better all round to skip 'going local'.
+Some intrepid participants had headed off to Hawaii and even Alaska; one boat made it to Australia; another to Singapore and another one to South Africa (and on to complete their personal circumnavigation).
+Having done our trip with the Aranui 5 and having met with and spoken to the local population about their fears of hosting external visitors, we felt it was better all-round to skip 'going local'.
 As responsible 'poohpahs' we didn't want to cause stress with the locals...
 We also wanted to be certain that we would be able to get a berth again in Papeete once we'd left.
-Papeete was a "need-to-be departure point" for further travel as you could only clear out from here.
-With the Covid-19 scene changing so rapidly, was it wise to risk going to Fiji?
+Papeete was a "need-to-be departure point" for further travel as you could only clear out of French Polynesia from here.
+With the Covid-19 scene changing so rapidly, was it wise to risk going to Fiji (which by the time we were ready to make a decision was "full" and so no longer an option)?
 And perhaps pick up a Covid bug en route, or risk being denied access?
 Or should we concentrate on our master plan, which was always to head for New Zealand and be in Whangarei 66 years after being born there?!?

 After we heard that our friends on Kari of Lymington had reached the same conclusion and booked a place on a Sevenstar freighter, we quickly did the same and sorted out air travel for ourselves back to Brussels.
 Ngahue IV would take the Sevenstar freighter mv Dolfijngracht and be shipped to Southampton, arriving there just after the U.K. had left the European Union...
 In the end, we were 4 befriended boats on the Dolfijngracht, all with the same idea!

 Sevenstar should buy a new crystal ball!
 Their predictions of when mv Dolfijngracht would pick up Ngahue IV just went in one direction: manana, manana, manana.
 You would think that in today's hi-tech world, predicting a freighter's time under way and in port would be simple.
-Apparently no, because in the end our boat was loaded about 3 weeks after than the 'at latest' original planning.
-A very disappointing result.
+Apparently not, because in the end our boat was loaded about 3 weeks after than the 'at latest' original planning.
+A very disappointing result because it meant our boat would arrive in Southampton with the UK definitely out of the EU.
 Anyway, here are some pictures taken of Ngahue IV's "date" arriving in Papeete, and her being loaded on board in December 2020.
-You can follow the trip back to Europe via the Where is Ngahue IV link as we left our Y/B tracker on!
+At this stage we were back in Europe and followed Ngahue IV thanks to her Y/B tracker and any pictures we received from friends!

 April 2021: This page is now complete